mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 - code-review-love/og-cover.jpg
 hide_affiliate_warning: true # No affiliate links in this post
 ---
 When people talk about code reviews, they focus on the reviewer.
 But the developer who writes the code is just as important to the review as the person who reads it.
-There's scarcely any guidance on preparing your code for review, so authors often screw it up out of sheer ignorance.
+There's scarcely any guidance on preparing your code for review, so authors often screw up this process out of sheer ignorance.

 This article describes best practices for participating in a code review when you're the author.
 In fact, by the end of this post, you're going to be so good at sending out your code for review that **your reviewer will literally fall in love with you**.